mbabynames search ✿

 Hilary Elizabeth

-Hilary carries the meaning "noble and strong" while Elizabeth brings "pledged to God".
+Hilary carries the meaning "cheerful" while Elizabeth brings "pledged to God".
 Said together, Hilary Elizabeth has both weight and warmth.
 Hilary is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Hilary Henry